 Recommendation for Executive Action

-Comments: The Department of Justice (DOJ) agreed with this recommendation.
-The agency stated it would make any changes to existing guidance that it determines to be necessary as a result of the study.
+Comments: The Department of Justice (DOJ) agreed with this recommendation and stated it would make any changes to existing guidance that it determines to be necessary as a result of the study.
 DOJ also outlined its efforts to enforce the protections for voters with disabilities found in federal law.
+As of September 2018, DOJ indicated that the agency planned to study these issues and has not made any changes to its guidance.
 We will consider closing this recommendation when the agency has completed these efforts.

 Recommendation: The Attorney General should study the implementation of federal accessibility requirements in the context of early in-person voting and make any changes to existing guidance that are determined to be necessary as a result of the study.
 (Recommendation 1)